[ad_1]

 Marion Biotech holds a licence for manufacturing of Dok1 Max Syrup and tablets for exports allowed by Uttar Pradesh’s drugs controller.

-Uzbekistan’s allegation comes within months of a controversy in Gambia where the said that cough syrups manufactured by Haryana-based Maiden Pharmaceuticals were contaminated, leading to the deaths of 70 children.
+Uzbekistan’s allegation comes within months of a controversy in Gambia where the WHO said that cough syrups manufactured by Haryana-based Maiden Pharmaceuticals were contaminated, leading to the deaths of 70 children.

 Indian regulators stopped production at Maiden Pharma’s Sonipat site and collected samples.
-Earlier this month, the Drugs Controller General of India (DCGI) said that the samples were found not to be contaminated and wrote a strongly letter to the saying that the international agency drew a “premature” link for the deaths.
+Earlier this month, the Drugs Controller General of India (DCGI) said that the samples were found not to be contaminated and wrote a strongly letter to the WHO saying that the international agency drew a “premature” link for the deaths.

-The stood by its action and said that its contracted laboratories in Ghana and Switzerland tested the suspected cough syrups products from Gambia and confirmed excess levels of ethyleneglycol and diethylene glycol.
+The WHO stood by its action and said that its contracted laboratories in Ghana and Switzerland tested the suspected cough syrups products from Gambia and confirmed excess levels of ethyleneglycol and diethylene glycol.

 Maiden Pharma’s plant is yet to resume operations as it was found to be in non-compliance with good manufacturing practices (GMP) by the Indian drug regulator.

-The has started conducting inspections of identified drug manufacturing units jointly with state authorities across India.
+The CDSCO has started conducting inspections of identified drug manufacturing units jointly with state authorities across India.
 The idea of the joint inspections is to ensure the safety, efficacy, and quality of drugs available in the country, said Health Ministry on Tuesday.

 [ad_2]